turingschool/backend-curriculum-site/module1/lessons/modules.md

 end
 ```

-Together with a partner create an `Engine` module to extract the `start` and `stop` methods.
+* Create an `Engine` module to extract the `start` and `stop` methods.

-Take the code from the discussion and implement a `AirConditioning` module that is mixed into both classes.
+* Take the code from the discussion and implement a `AirConditioning` module that is mixed into both classes.
-Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).
+* Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).

+BONUS:
+* Now that stop and start are extracted to the module, add back in a start or stop method in one of your class.
+Have it return the string "WAIIIIIIIT".
+What happens when you run this method?
+Why?

 ## Summary
 * What is a module?
 How is it different than a class?